 To prepare for a sales interview, take the same perspective.
 Research the company to learn what its needs and goals are in relation to sales.
 Think about your own skills and abilities, and be prepared to explain how what you know and what you’ve experienced helps address the company’s needs.

 2. Align your discussion of your skills with their expectations.

 The job posting is one of the best ways to know what an employer thinks their top needs in a salesperson are.
 To sell your own skills, consider speaking the employer’s language by framing your skills in the same terms used to discuss those skills in the job posting.

 For example, if the job posting asks for “strong oral and written communication skills,” consider introducing these skills in your interview with the same terms: “When I address conflict, I rely strongly on my communication skills, both oral and written.”
 If a phrase sounds too awkward, you can substitute common synonyms, but keep the structure similar.
 For instance, you might say “I’m proud of my strong speaking and writing skills.”

 When meeting a new customer, many salespeople take the opportunity to listen rather than talk.
 By asking thoughtful questions and then paying close attention to responses, you can gather a wealth of information about the customer’s needs.

 The same is true in an interview.
 Come prepared with open-ended questions, like “What’s your favorite part of working here?”
 Then, listen to the answers and address them as you talk about your own skills.

-The recruiters at SMR Group specialize in connecting sales and marketing professionals to some of the best open positions and employers in the biotech, medical device and pharmaceutical industries.
-If a career in medical sales intrigues you or you’re looking to advance, contact us today.
+Looking to advance your career in medical sales?
+Talk to the recruiters at SMR Group.
+We specialize in connecting sales and marketing professionals to some of the best available job opportunities and employers in the medical device, biotech, and pharmaceutical industries.
+To learn more, contact us today.